How to Determine How Many Classes to Take

 - Program Outcomes.

-On each program guide you will find a vital information regarding your program as well as information about who the Program Advisors are and the courses required for completion of the program.
+On each program page you will find a vital information regarding your program as well as information about who the Program Advisors are and the courses required for completion of the program.
 Some programs require students to complete all minimum entry requirements before beginning the program courses while others allow students to take program courses while completing the entry requirements.

 Students are strongly encouraged to work closely with their Pathway Advisors and their Program Faculty to determine which courses to register for and when.
 Associate in Arts (AA) degree students, Health Broad Field AS degree students, and students who intend to transfer are strongly encouraged to work with the Advising Center to plan for registration.

 Using DARS (Degree Audit Reporting System) or Degree Audit Portal (uAchieve Self-Service) to help plan for registration